 Financial instruments that potentially subject the Organization to credit risk include cash on deposit with financial institutions, which are insured for up to \$250,000 by the Federal Deposit Insurance Corporation (FDIC).
 Cash on deposit with federally insured credit unions are insured for up to \$250,000 by the National Credit Union Administration (NCUA).
 Cash may, at times, exceed FDIC and NCUA insured limits.
-The amount in excess of the FDIC limit totaled \$14,775 at December 31, 2020.
-There were no amounts in excess of the NCUA limit at December 31, 2020.
+Amounts in excess of FDIC and NCUA limits at December 31, 2021 were \$26,660 and \$-, respectively.
 The Organization has not experienced any losses in such accounts and does not believe it is exposed to any significant credit risk on cash or cash equivalents.
 The risk is managed by maintaining deposits in high quality financial institutions and federally insured credit unions.

 To assist in the collection of donations, the Organization also maintains an online account with PayPal.
-However, PayPal is not a bank and is not insured by the FDIC.
+However, PayPal is not a bank and is not insured.
+Therefore, the \$5,088 PayPal account balance is at risk as of December 31, 2021.

 These items are considered a concentration of credit risk requiring disclosure, regardless of the degree of risk.
+Total cash at risk at December 31, 2021 is \$31,748.

-Capital Assets
+Capital Assets, Net